nystudio107/seomatic/README.md

 * **Person Gender** - The gender of the person
 * **Person Birth Place** - The place where the person was born

+#### Humans.txt
+* **Humans.txt Template** - [Humans.txt](http://humanstxt.org) is an initiative for knowing the people behind a website.
+It's a TXT file that contains information about the different people who have contributed to building the website.
+This is the template used to render it; you have access to all of the SEOmatic variables.
+This is the template used to render it; you have access to all of the SEOmatic variables.

+The **Preview Humans.txt** button lets you preview what your rendered Humans.txt file will look like.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.:

     This is my {baseUrl}